Connect with others who understand.

 Medically reviewed by Angelica Balingit, M.D.

 Migraine is not just a headache.
 Migraine is a neurological condition that can cause intense, disabling head pain along with many other symptoms.
 On average, most people with migraine experience episodic attacks two to four times a month.
-Some people with migraine have attacks more frequently.
+Some people have attacks more frequently.
 About 2.5 percent of people progress to chronic migraine, meaning they experience symptoms at least 15 days out of every month.

 Talking About Migraine